20 Things You Need To Know Before Installing Solar

 The value of these Certificates can vary and can either be deducted from the price of your system or sold via the Clean Energy Regulator’s certificate Clearing House system.
 There are also several additional incentives and grants available for commercial systems.
 One of our commercial consultants would be happy to discuss these with you.

-On top of this, the Victorian State government has a solar rebate program in place that can be claimed after the installation is completed.
-There are a number of important points to note with this rebate, so please read follow the link to the information below:
+On top of this, the Victorian State government has a solar rebate program in place.
+There are a number of important points to note with this rebate, so please follow the linsk to more information below:

 A solar system does not only work at maximum capacity.
 In low light conditions such as early in the morning or when it is overcast, solar panels will still convert light into power for your home, just at a reduced rate.

-For example, a 4kW system may only be outputting 2kWs of power on a cloudy day.
+For example, an 8kW system may only be outputting 5kWs of power on a cloudy day.
 There is a point where the energy produced is no longer strong enough to power the inverter and the system will turn off.
 This happens every evening and perhaps during an especially dark storm.

 This is a unit for measuring energy and it is how your energy retailer bills you.